-AARON'S 500th HOMER--SOUVENIR OF HANK AARON NIGHT er Mobile product--Satchel Paige, the ageless Negro pitcher (and comedian) whose best years were over before the major leagues decided to welcome Negro players.
-Friday night, Paige--wearing number 65 (to approximate his age)--sat in the bullpen for a few innings, and then disappeared.
-Paige may or may not pitch this year -- the Braves put him on the roster so he could qualify for baseball's pension plan.
+AARON'S 500th HOMER--SOUVENIR OF HANK AARON NIGHT er Mobile product -- Satchel Paige, the ageless Negro pitcher (and comedian) whose best years were over before the major leagues decided to welcome Negro players.
+Friday night, Paige--wearing number 65 (to approximate his age) -- sat in the bullpen for a few innings, and then disappeared.
+Paige may or may not pitch this year--the Braves put him on the roster so he could qualify for baseball's pension plan.
 Even aside from this gesture, the Braves cannot be faulted on their hiring policies.
-Atlanta Stadium must be the most integrated spot in the Southeast, at least when a ball game is going on.
+Atlanta Stadium must be the most integrated spot in the Southeast. at least when a ball game is going on.
 Black ladies boss white men around in many of the concession stands, and about half the unsherettes in Indian mini-skirts (including most of the bestlooking ones) are also black.
-TUSCA LOOSA, Ala.--An unusual incident occurred earlier this month at the West Highland Cemetery.
-It left R. L. Tucker, manager of the Van Hoose-Freeman & Mauldin Funeral Tucker described the incident Aug.
-19 to a meeting of the Tuscaloosa Citizens the cemetery, he said, when the lead cars and the hearse found the entrance blocked by a truck.
-The truck, Tucker said, belonged to Jeff Barr, the white man who owns the new addition to the According to Tucker, Barr said the The procession that was stoppedwas heading for a plotowned by an individual Negro, Tucker said, and Barr had no right to interfere with the service--or with any other service held in the cemetery.
-After a long exchange of words, Tucker said, Barr decided to let the proces- FOR A BETTER TOMORROW 🖁 are marred by hate, discrimination, 🖁 injustice, and violence.
-Among the organizations working for a better tomorrow on the principle of human 🙎 brotherhood is the Alabama Council on Human Relations.
+Funeral Halted at Gate TUSCALOOSA, Ala. -- An unusual incident occurred earlier this month at the West Highland Cemetery.
+It left R. L. Tucker, manager of the Van Hoose-Freeman & Mauldin Funeral Home, and several other Negro citizens highly disturbed.
+Tucker described the incident Aug.
+19 to a meeting of the Tuscaloosa Citizens for Action Committee.
+A funeral procession was en route to the cemetery, he said, when the lead cars and the hearse found the entrance blocked by a truck.
+The truck, Tucker said, belonged to Jeff Barr, the white man who owns the new addition to the cemetery.
+According to Tucker, Barr said the procession could not enter through the main gate, because that area is private property.
+Tucker said the majority of burial processions had always gone through this gate, whether they were headed for the section Barrowns or the section owned by individual Negroes.
+The procession that was stopped was heading for a plot owned by an individual Negro, Tucker said, and Barr had no right to interfere with the service--or with any other service held in the cemetery.
+After a long exchange of words, Tucker said, Barr decided to let the proces- FOR A BETTER TOMORROW are marred by hate, discrimination, injustice, and violence.
+Among the organizations working for a better tomorrow on the principle of human brotherhood is the Alabama Council on Human Relations.
 Membership in the Council is open to all who wish to work for a better tomorrow on this principle.
 For further information, write the Alabama Council, P.O.Box 1310, Auburn, Alabama.
-In Alabama all our yesterdays The Freedom Quilting Bee is a handcraft cooperative composed of rural poor people working together to better their lives.
-The quilts they make come in black and white, two or three solid colors, or in mixtures of prints and solids.
-The co-op tries to match colors for all its products, when specified.
-Baby Bed Quilt (38" x 50").....\$12.00 Single Bed Quilt (66" x 86").....\$25.00 Double Bed Coverlet Quilt (80° x 106°).....\$35.00 King-Size Quilt (made to order)......\$50.00 For orders or further information, please write: FREEDOM QUILTING BEE Rt.
-1, Box 72 Alberta, Ala, 36720 Radio Station Huntsville, Ala.
-WEUP has served as host to Project Discovery, a part of the Huntsville, Ala., anti-poverty program.
-Project Discovery contributes to the lives of the children by introducing them to industrial and educational environments